-You may recall that we created a custom playbook for Teej by mashing up The Action Scientist and The Mad Scientist playbooks.
-Do you want to play your very own Science Guy?
-Grab a free copy of the playbook right here:
+In season one we created The Science Guy playbook for Teej by mashing up The Action Scientist and The Mad Scientist playbooks, and in season four Rev wrote The Seer playbook for Kim.
+Do you want to play your very own Science Guy or Seer?
+Grab free copies of these playbooks right here:

 When we started playing Monster of the Week on The Critshow, we discovered that our narrative was best served by adding a couple custom mechanics.
 We’ve always thought of these simply as our House Rules, but we’re frequently asked to explain these mechanics in more detail to Keepers who want to incorporate them into their own games.

 Keepers, ask and you shall receive!
 Below are the codified systems we use for purchasing new equipment with Gear Points, and for Rolling Luck.
 You can also download the House Rules as a PDF if you’d like to keep it handy for your games.

 We’ve tried to be as thorough as possible in our descriptions to make sure everything stays balanced when using these mechanics.
 However, any of these can and should be adjusted per Keeper discretion based off the needs of your specific game.